 **Visitors should note that just in front of the cabin door is a large rock.
 This rock served as a cornerstone on the original cabin site.
 It seems that one corner of the cabin required shoring, so the large stone was used to prop the corner of the cabin.
 It also made the journey to Janesville, Wisconsin.

-The Hornby Log Cabin Project
+The Hornby Log Cabin Project (Completed 2001)

 The Hornby Log Cabin was discovered in the classified section of the Milwaukee Journal newspaper by Craig High School counselor, Tom Skinner.
 The sale notice indicated that the 1850’s cabin was currently inhabited by an Amish family.
 After several visits, considerable conversation and negotiation, the School District of Janesville was able to purchase the cabin.
 Many individuals within the school district, and private citizens of Janesville, played key roles in the acquisition, transportation and reconstruction of the Hornby Cabin on this site.